UploadKit

 yarn add @uploadkitdev/next @uploadkitdev/react

-Create app/api/uploadkit/[...uploadkit]/route.ts and define which files your app accepts:
+Create app/api/uploadkit/[...uploadkit]/route.ts (catch-all segment) and define which files your app accepts:

 app/api/uploadkit/[...uploadkit]/route.ts